memcached/memcached.github.io/content/features/proxy/api-reference.md

     -- `stats proxyfuncs`
     -- `f` is the function to call when we need a new slot made. fgen:ready({ a = t, n = ctx:label(), f = route_myhello_f })

-    -- make sure to return the generator we just made return fgen end
+end

 -- This is now the function that will be called every time we need a new slot.